This debut animated feature is a gorgeous, picture book-like adventure film.

-Ryan and Brian catch up on the last couple of weeks’ worth of news, new releases, and Comic Con.
+Ryan and Brian catch up on a couple of weeks worth of releases and news.

-Ryan is joined by Arik and Scott to chat about the October titles from Criterion.
+Ryan is joined by David and Scott to chat about the five releases from the Criterion Collection in August.

-Ryan and Brian catch up on the last two weeks of home video news and releases.
+Ryan and Brian catch up on the week’s new releases.